 *** This document was originally published in 2013, so, it is a bit outdated.

 Tip No. 1: Disable Apache Signature and/or Apache Banner

 Apache Signature or Apache Banner is basically the same thing.
-It is an application name together with version name that is printed when performing a web request.
+It is an service name together with version name that is printed when performing a web request.
 Nobody actually needs this information at all, but it is enabled by default.
 You need to alter the Apache configuration file to disable it.

 In Ubuntu, you need to change the following file: /etc/apache2/apache2.conf or /etc/apache2/conf-enabled/security.conf .

 Double check that ServerSignature and ServerTokens configuration settings are not enabled in some other parts of the configuration file.